Get

 Hip dysplasia is an abnormality of the hip joint where the ball and socket do not move smoothly, causing the joint to break down over time, affecting the cat’s ability to bear weight on the leg.
 Persian cats have a higher incidence of the disease, which is made worse by their high activity level.
 Obesity can also increase the rate at which the disease progresses.

-Retinal atrophy is a condition that affects the inside surface of the eye.
-The light-sensitive part of the eye is responsible for sending images to the rods and cones for processing by the brain.
-With retinal atrophy, the cells degrade and can no longer function correctly, resulting in vision loss.
-Symptoms include dilated pupils and the inability to see in bright light.
-There is no cure, but feeding your cat a diet high in protein may decrease the risk of contracting the disease.
+Retinal atrophy is a condition that affects the retina, where the light is processed before traveling to the brain.
+With retinal atrophy, the light-sensitive cells of the eye, the rods and cones, can no longer function correctly, resulting in vision loss.
+Signs include dilated pupils and behavioral changes.
+Getting your cat from a reputable breeder is essential to avoid this disease.

 divider 1 paws